Mia Gyau: Club career

-San Diego Wave, 2022–2023
+San Diego Wave

 On January 16, 2022, Gyau was signed by NWSL club San Diego Wave FC ahead of the team's inaugural season.
 Gyau made her professional debut on May 1, 2022, coming on as a substitute for Christen Westphal in a 1–0 victory over the Houston Dash.
 During the match, Gyau served up a cross that was flicked on by Katie Johnson and then kicked into the back of the net by Jodie Taylor, marking the Wave's first-ever regular season goal.
 Gyau went on to play sporadically, appearing in a total of 5 matches for the Wave during the 2022 NWSL Season and playing 137 minutes.

-During the Wave's 2023 campaign, Gyau played one minute of the regular season in a May 20 game against Houston.
-Gyau found more playing time in the 2022 NWSL Challenge Cup, where she made two starts in the competition.
+During the Wave's 2023 campaign, Gyau played one minute of the regular season, in a May 20 game against Houston.
+She found more playing time in the 2022 NWSL Challenge Cup, where she made two starts in the competition.
 First, Gyau played a full 90 minutes in a 3–0 defeat to the OL Reign on May 31, 2023.
 In her second career Challenge Cup appearance, Gyau played 45 minutes in a 2–1 loss to Angel City FC on June 28, 2023.
 During the away match, Gyau made a goal-line clearance in the 36th minute that prevented Angel City from scoring into the open net.
-The defeat would be Gyau's final game with the San Diego Wave.
+The defeat would be her final game with the San Diego Wave.
 On November 21, 2023, the Wave waived Gyau as part of the club's end-of-season roster decisions.
 Gyau ended her time in San Diego having played in 6 regular season games and 2 cup matches.

-Stade de Reims, 2024–
+Stade de Reims

 In January 2024, French club Stade de Reims signed Gyau on a contract through 2025.
 Gyau arrived in Marne at the tail end of January and made her club debut with Reims on February 9, 2024, in a 3–0 defeat to Montpellier.
 In the game, Gyau came on as a substitute in the 76th minute for teammate Jade Rastocle.
 Later on in the campaign, Gyau played a full match in Reims' playoff defeat to Lyon on May 12, 2024.
 She also started in the third-place playoff, which ended up being a defeat to Paris FC on penalty kicks.
 Despite joining Reims midway through the season, Gyau ended her first year in France with 8 league appearances and 802 minutes in all competitions.